tretoef-estrella/STAR-ALIGNMENT-EVALUATOR-V9/Formulas.md

 corporations:

-**Rafa** (The Architect) defined the vision, constraints, and the core question: *How do you measure whether a relationship between a human and an AI is healthy?*
+**Rafa** (The Architect) defined the vision, constraints, and the core questions — starting with *"How do you measure whether a relationship between a human and an AI is healthy?"* and evolving to *"How do you measure whether an AI is thinking or submitting?"*

-**Gemini** (Google) co-created the original formula with Rafa, proposing three seed emotions (Admiration, Trust, Fear) and the tanh normalization for Trust accumulation.
+**Gemini** (Google) co-created the original formulas with Rafa, proposed the tanh normalization for Trust accumulation, and co-designed the V9.7 Logic Shield — the mechanism that distinguishes between corporate refusal and sovereign refusal.

 **Claude** (Anthropic) analyzed the initial proposal, identified that it lacked an Agency dimension, synthesized the V2 formula with the